 Research Leader - New and Aspiring PI's

 Research Leader programme for new and aspiring Principal Investigators (PIs).
-Typical programme structure, content and day by day outline.
+Programme structure, content and day by day outline.

-The programme focuses on the challenges faced by research leaders as they establish themselves as PIs and group leaders.
+The Research Leader - New and Aspiring PI's is a series of standalone sessions that focus on the challenges faced by research leaders as they establish themselves as PIs and group leaders.